Pelochus/pelochus-homelab/README.md

   - 10.0.2.0/24 for node 2 and its Docker containers
   - ...
 - Think of backups automation (Rsync + Bash or Ansible)
+- Some CI/CD and GitOps (i.e.: auto deploy webserver on git push)
+- Use cloud-init for clusters
+- Use k3s
+- Reduce Ansible usage for things updating Dockers
+- Rename repo to just "homelab" (so that pelochus/homelab on URL)
+- Proxmox as base OS, then put Ubuntu Server/Debian on top (or similar)
+- Add more services like Uptime Kuma